Search

 that number, more?
 Exactly that amount?
 By also specifying a collection

-for each field you’re searching for, you can tell
+of matchers for each field you’re searching for, you can tell

 CloudShark exactly how to search.